-In order to help you become a part of this community, we are providing this handbook which will hopefully serve two important purposes.
+To help you in this process, we are providing this handbook which will hopefully serve two important purposes.
 Initially it will be a written guide to facilitate those first few days of orientation when there are few readily available answers to the many questions you may have.
 Eventually, we hope it will become an information resource which you can refer to as questions arise during the year.